ibexa/documentation-user/docs/dam/ibexa_dam.md

 edition: headless
 ---

 # Ibexa DAM

 Digital Asset Management is a platform dedicated to editors.
 It enables storing in central location, organizing, distributing, and sharing media assets across many channels.

-[[= product_name_dam =]] DAM image picker is developed to work with any web browser that supports modern standards.
+[[= product_name_dam =]] image picker is developed to work with any web browser that supports modern standards.
 However for the best user experience in editorial work it's recommended to use 1366x768 screen resolution.
 List of supported web browsers: